w3f/polkadot-wiki/docs/learn/learn-nominator.md

 Nominating accounts are placed in a semi-sorted list called bags list.
 This sorting functionality is extremely important for the long-term improvements of the staking/election system.
-The bags list allows an unlimited number nominators to set their intention to nominate, of which only a portion of it (currently 22500) is considered for [electing set](#staking-election-stages) that eventually determines the active validators.
+The bags list allows an unlimited number nominators to set their intention to nominate, of which 22500 are considered for the [electing set](#staking-election-stages) that eventually determines the active validators.

 The nominator accounts in a bag are sorted based on their insertion order, not by their nomination